L-Blondy/up-fetch/README.md

 }))
 ```

-All retry options can be functions for fine-grained control.
+Retry options can also be functions for fine-grained control.
 Each function receives a context object with relevant information.

 The defaults are: